pratimugale/cpruss/examples/example2-rpmsg/README.md

 To run the starter RPMsg example, follow the following steps:<br>

-1. Clone the repo from TI's website: http://git.ti.com/pru-software-support-package/pru-software-support-package/trees/master
+1. Clone the repo from TI's website: http://git.ti.com/pru-software-support-package/pru-software-support-package/trees/master<br>
+   The same example is available in this directory also, but the Makefile has been a bit modified and the userpace.c program has been modified to use the API.<br>

 2. `$ cd pru-software-support-package/labs/lab_5/solution/am335x/PRU_RPMsg_Echo_Interrupt1`.